RadaeePDF-Jugaad/RadaeePDF-Xamarin/README.md

 RadaeePDF-Xamarin
 =================

-Project that enable the use of PDFViewer for Mobiles (www.radaeepdf.com) with Xamarin development tool.
+Project that enable the use of RadaeePDF SDK for Mobiles (www.radaeepdf.com) with Xamarin development tool.

-The iOS version isn't yet available.

 All the code is distributed with Apache 2.0 licensing compatible with closed sources and commercial applications.